 Seek urgent medical attention or call a poison control center immediately if you take more of this medication than what your prescription calls for.

 - What should I do to get the most out of my treatment with this drug?

 In many cases where psychotropic medication is prescribed to treat mental health conditions, it may help finding a qualified therapist or mental health professional to aid in your treatment.
 While medication may treat unpleasant symptoms associated with a condition such as schizophrenia, medication does not teach a person to develop positive methods of coping when behaviors, thoughts, or emotions arise or become triggered.
 A therapist or counselor can help you understand what you are experiencing in a safe space, teach you more about your condition, and help you develop healthy ways to improve the quality of your life.

+- What is the safest way to store this medication?
 This drug should be stored in its original container, with the lid tightly closed.
 Do not store the container in a room that experiences excess heat or moisture (for example, the kitchen or bathroom).
 Keep this medication out of the reach of children.